 Participants must be fully dedicated to the one-year program and able to participate in all scheduled meetings.
 Network participants will be expected to participate in: a two-day policy workshop in Washington, DC for select scholars (November 2023); a long weekend retreat in Montana (April or May 2024); a two-week study trip to Asia (June or July 2024); and a publication launch event in Washington, DC (October or November 2024).

 Throughout the one-year program, participants will be expected to: develop their network of contacts; engage with other Network members and advisors; research and draft a concise policy paper on a topic of their choosing relevant to U.S.-Asia relations; optionally produce op-ed pieces, policy commentary, and podcasts on important policy issues in U.S.-Asia relations; engage others in the academic and policy fields with what they have learned; prepare for and actively participate in the program’s retreat and study trip; and participate in group activities and support the program’s larger goals and objectives.
 Policy papers will be submitted to the Foundation and edited into a publication for dissemination at the end of the one-year period, overlapping with the start of the next cohort.
 Financial support for those selected is limited to coverage of travel, accommodations, and meal expenses associated with participation in program meetings and study trips.

 For an application and application instructions, please go to:

-Applications are due August 23, 2023, no later than 5:00 p.m.
+Application deadline extended on August 17: Applications are due October 1, 2023, 11:59 p.m.
 (ET), and can be submitted electronically to firstname.lastname@example.org.
 Applications will be reviewed by a selection committee and participants will be announced a month after the application deadline.
 The Mansfield Foundation will select up to twelve participants for this cohort.